 Most patients should notice visible skin changes after their first treatment.
 If no change is seen, we do not recommend further sessions.

-Provided that improvements are seen, we often prescribe a series of three to four treatments at least four weeks apart.
+Provided that changes are seen, we often prescribe a series of three to four treatments at least four weeks apart.
 Depending on your skin goals, microneedling may be recommended periodically as a maintenance treatment.

 Reducing Discomfort

-Generally, micro-needling is well-tolerated by most people.
+Generally, Micro-Needling is well-tolerated by most people.
 To reduce any discomfort, we apply a topical anaesthetic, which is usually adequate for most.
 However, during your treatment, you will notice some discomfort, as fine needles are used.

 Swelling, temporary redness or mild bruising are typical and expected.
 Less common side effects include flaking, dryness, prolonged irritation or pigment changes.
 Rare complications include inflammatory nodules, infection or granulomatous reactions.

-Cost of Micro-needling
+Cost of Micro-Needling

 Factors that influence the cost of your treatments include your skin concern, treatment area, depth required and whether you’ll have additional supportive therapies incorporated into your plan.